 Collections of lucky, waving cats; agility cat demonstrations; rare dog collars; a cat house designed by one of the world’s most famous architects; and being able to bring your cat or small dog on a leash are all highlights from this list of pet-related museums.

-We recently wrote an article about the Museum of Dog, which made us wonder what other pet-related museums might be out there for pet lovers to visit.
+We wrote an article about the Museum of Dog, which made us wonder what other pet-related museums might be out there for pet lovers to visit.

 So, we did some investigating and are bringing you the following list.